-Real disposable personal income (DPI)— personal income adjusted for taxes and inflation—increased 62.0 percent in the first quarter, an upward revision of 0.3 percentage point from the second estimate.
+Real disposable personal income (DPI)— personal income adjusted for taxes and inflation—increased 1.0 percent (revised) in the third quarter after decreasing 2.3 percent in the second quarter.

 Corporate profits from current production

-- Profits of domestic nonfinancial corporations increased 5.3 percent after decreasing 3.4 percent.
+- Profits of domestic nonfinancial corporations increased 0.8 percent after increasing 7.9 percent.

-- Profits of domestic financial corporations decreased 1.3 percent after increasing 3.7 percent.
+- Profits of domestic financial corporations decreased 0.4 percent after decreasing 9.0 percent.

 Gross domestic product by industry

-- The increase in private services-producing industries primarily reflected increases in professional, scientific, and technical services; information (led by data processing, internet publishing, and other information services); administrative and waste management services (led by administrative and support services);real estate and rental and leasing; and retail trade.
-These increases were partly offset by decreases in other services (which includes activities of political organizations); health care and social assistance (led by ambulatory health care services); and utilities.
+- The increase in private services-producing industries primarily reflected increases in information (led by data processing, internet publishing, and other information services); professional, scientific, and technical services; and real estate and rental and leasing (led by real estate).
+Partly offsetting these increases were decreases in utilities as well as finance and insurance (led by Federal Reserve banks, credit intermediation, and related activities).